cypher256/java-extension-pack/README.md

 # Features

 ## JDK Auto-configuration
 The JDKs are auto-configured for the current environment on VSCode startup as follows.
-You can check the detected JDK in User `settings.json` described later or Output (Ctrl + Shift + U) ≫ Dropdown: `JDK Auto`.
+You can check the detected JDK in User `settings.json` described later or Output (Ctrl + Shift + U) ≫ Dropdown: `Auto Config Java`.
 If there are multiple JDKs of the same version, the latest minor version among them is used.
 If you manually install or update the JDK and want to force update the configuration of VSCode, restart VSCode or execute **>Developer: Reload Window** from the command palette (F1 or Ctrl/Cmd + Shift + P).
 These are applied as user (VSCode global) settings.
 You can manually change user settings, but if you want to customize your settings even further, consider using [workspace settings](https://code.visualstudio.com/docs/getstarted/settings) or [profiles](https://code.visualstudio.com/docs/editor/profiles).

 1. Auto-fix invalid JDK configuration (e.g. `/jdk17/bin` -> `/jdk17`)
 1. Auto-remove configuration entries when JDK uninstalled or version path changed